-Christmas is 7 DAYS, count ’em, 7 days away.
+Christmas is DAYS away.
 I have a really fast, easy and inexpensive craft project for you that’s perfect for teachers, caregivers, friends, just about anyone!

 This post contains affiliate links for your convenience.
 Click “here” to read my full disclosure policy.

 All you need is: